UCD.js Docs

 Client

 The @ucdjs/client package provides a type-safe API client for interacting with the UCD.js API.
-It provides resource-based helpers for Unicode data files, versions, manifests, and published server configuration.
+It provides resource-based helpers for Unicode data files, reports, versions, version manifests, and published server configuration.

 Getting Started